topquark22/Plexorino/demux/README.md

 | 15  | both | master reset     | +5V \[1] |
 | 16  | both | Vdd              | +5V     |

-\[1] You can implement master reset in your circuit, but this sketch does not use it.
+\[1] You can implement master reset in your circuit, but stock Plexorino does not use it.